-Now that you have the two key numbers you need, either 27 bottles of $675 worth of vodka, simply put one in the formula to calculate your product variance.
+Now you have the two key numbers you need.
+Either 27 bottles of $675 worth of vodka.
+So put ‘em in the formula to calculate your product variance.
 Here's how to calculate the variance of vodka in the month of January:

 How to Calculate Variance in Excel

+If you want to calculate variance on your own in Excel or Google Sheets, here’s how.
 Let’s take the example from above.
-Here are those values entered into the two associated columns of the bar inventory spreadsheet:
+Here are those values entered into the two associated columns of an inventory spreadsheet:

 With $675 in column I and $500 in column J—both in row 6—our Excel variance formula would look like:

 Copying and pasting the above formula into the corresponding cell in the variance column (K) will give you your percentage inventory variance in Excel.